deepak-surendar/gu/README.md

 # To run the tests, run the below command
 npm test

-# In the Cypress app, click on 'gumtree_spec.js' to run the tests
+In the Cypress app, click on 'gumtree_spec.js' to run the UI and API test